kmb40/aws-bootcamp-cruddur-2023/journal/week6.md

 #### Setup Load Balancing
 - Created an Application Load Balancer from the gui. `ec2-->load balancers`
-  - Create a new security group then added that security group to the existing `crud-srv-sg` security group inbound rules.
+  - Create a new security group `cruddur-alb-sg` then added that security group to the existing `crud-srv-sg` security group inbound rules.
 - Created target groups for ports 4567 and 3000.